 There is no doubt that mechanical keyboards are great for typing and gaming.
-However, most of the mechanical keyboards suffer from a very common problem known as key chatter or chattering.
-During key chatter multiple inputs are registered in a single key-press which is very irritating and annoying for both gaming and typing.
-This means if you press ‘d’ key then it may get registered as ‘dd’ or ‘ddd’ if it is severe.
+However, most mechanical keyboards suffer from a very common problem known as key chatter or key bounce.
+During key chatter, multiple inputs are registered in a single key press which is very irritating and annoying for both gaming and typing.
+This means if you press the ‘d’ key then it may get registered as ‘dd’ or ‘ddd’ if it is severe.

-Key chattering can arise in a single or multiple keys in a mechanical keyboard and it generally arises when the keyboard gets older, but it can also occur in brand new keyboards too.
-The problem is more pronounced in mechanical keyboards with Cherry MX Clones or Chinese mechanical switches i.e. Outemu, Kailh etc., but I have seen key chatter in branded mechanical keyboards too (i.e. Corsair, Ducky etc.) that are having original Cherry MX mechanical switches.
-I personally have faced this key chatter problem with my Cherry MX Blue keyboard after only few months of usage.
+Key chattering can arise in single or multiple keys in a mechanical keyboard and it generally arises when the keyboard gets older, but it can also occur in brand new keyboards too.
+The problem is more pronounced in mechanical keyboards with Cherry MX Clones or Chinese mechanical switches i.e. Outemu, Kailh, etc., but I have seen key chatter in branded mechanical keyboards too (i.e. Corsair, Ducky, etc.) that are having original Cherry MX mechanical switches.
+I personally have faced this key chatter problem with my Cherry MX Blue keyboard after only a few months of usage.

-If your keyboard is in warranty then you can issue a RMA request and get a replacement but it is a bit of time consuming and it is also not guaranteed that the new keyboard will not face this chattering issue.
-Key chatter can arise due to different reasons and here I am going to list down all the causes of this problem, and will tell you on how to fix key chatter in mechanical keyboards permanently.
+If your keyboard is in warranty then you can issue an RMA request and get a replacement but it is a bit time-consuming and it is also not guaranteed that the new keyboard will not face this chattering issue.
+Key chatter can arise due to different reasons and here I am going to list down all the causes of this problem and will tell you how to fix key chatter in mechanical keyboards permanently.

 - Best Cheap Mechanical Keyboards under $50 for Gaming & Typing